The Webster’s Dictionary defines Salvation as saving a person from sin or its consequences.

 God wants to cleanse all of us from our sin.
 God’s forgiveness and His plan of Salvation are offered to everyone today.
 Praise God; His Salvation is ready and available to all young people today as well.
 One might ask, “What is sin? and “How do I know if I am sinning?”
 Let us look at the following scriptures to help us understand what sin is.

 "17 Por tanto, al que sabe hacer el bien y no lo hace, le es pecado".

 God is calling all of us to do good and keep His commandments.
 So if we know, we should not lie and do it anyway; this is sin.
 If we learn we should not cheat and do it anyway, this is also sin.
-If we know we shouldn’t disobey our parents and we disobey anyway, then we are sinning.
+And we also sin if we know we shouldn’t disobey our parents, but we disobey anyway.
 In any case, if we do something we know we should not do, we are sinning.
-The Bible is truly clear about what sin is and gives many examples for us to follow.
+The Bible is clear about what sin is and gives many examples for us to follow.
 In the old testament, God gave Moses the ten commandments, and we can find explicit instruction from God.
 For example: